tabishfayyaz/notes-and-books/kotlin-programming.md

   - lambda is an object instance on the JVM so it has a memory cost for itself and all the variables accessible to it but _inline_ enables to remove lambda memory overhead.
   - an inline lambda body is just copy pasted by the compiler instead of invoking an object instance
   - function references (::) can be useful for named function
+  - you can return a function
+  - lambdas also called closures because they "close over" the variables in the outer scope that they are defined within

 ### To count letters in a string
 ```